joshnuss/vertex/README.md

 # Analytics

-A small analytics server that stores metrics in [ClickHouse](https://clickhouse.com/).
+A small server for storing multi-tenant metrics in [ClickHouse](https://clickhouse.com/).

 ## Motivation

 Unlike StatsD, events are scoped by project and tenant.
-That makes it possible to get alerts based on tenant activity.
+That makes it possible to have alerts and reporting based on tenant.

 For example, I'd like to know if an account hasn't logged in over the past 2 weeks.
-The SaaS app would publish an event `account.login.success` and pass the `account_id` along.
-Then automation could be built around that data not being present.
+The SaaS app would publish an event `login.success` and attach the `account_id`.
+Then automation could be built around that event missing.

 This is also more economical than signing up to DataDog or similar metric logging system.
 This can run on Digital Ocean for nothing.